manoharv2512/Mars-Mission-Masters_007/README.md

 - Feature 2:-The website shows the total price of addon items and ticket items together in payment
 - Feature 3:-it also gives the receipt to the user with generating random number and the current date and time

+  ## Upcoming Features

+- AI chatBots :- For given the user experience.

 ## design decisions or assumptions
 So for the designing part we used the linear gradient of dark red which is a mixture of red and black, and focused on responsiveness